 A top feature of the Broadcast platform is its omnichannel capability.
 This allows employees to select the channels they prefer to use.
 Other features include outstanding content scheduling, customizable templates, and great analytical and feedback tools.

 Do you want to maximize the effectiveness of your horizontal communication efforts?
-Access our free interactive worksheet and set up an effective communications strategy today.
+Access our free resource and set up an effective communications strategy today.

 FAQ